apecuca/GameEngine2D/README.md

 - [x] Change the shader's pointer from shared to unique
 - [x] Rewrite object, level and component instanciation logic
 - [x] Add engine as a library in main cmakelists, instead of including all files directly in the .exe
-- [ ] Replace throws with assert where there shouldn't be other results

 ##### Future changes
-- [ ] Support for alpha background
+- [ ] When all the above tasks are completed, create new branch for the engine specialization (desktop games)

 ### Technologies and libraries used
 C++ https://learn.microsoft.com/en-us/cpp/?view=msvc-170 </br>